siberianfox/tinygwiki/TinyG-Configuration.md

 $st=1   - Normally Closed switches (NC)
 </pre>

-### $MT - Motor power Timeout _(build 378.04 and later)_
+### $MT - Motor Power Timeout
 Sets the number of seconds motors will remain powered after the last 'event'.
 E.g. set to 60 to keep motors powered for 1 minute after a move completes.
-Only applies to motors with power menagement set to 0 - e.g. $1pm=0.
+Only applies to motors with power menagement set to 0 - e.g. $1pm=0.  _(build 378.04 and later)_
 <pre>
 $mt=60       - Keep motors energized for 60 seconds after last movement command
 $mt=1000000  - Keep motors energized for 1 million seconds after last movement command (11.57 days)